© Photo by Michelle Bennet of Wolfskull Creative (http://www.wolfskullcreative.

 Equipment or technology purchases are allowed but must be integral to the artistic project proposed.
 An approved project must begin within six months.

-To be eligible to apply for this program, you must be at least eighteen years old, a U.S. citizen or have permanent resident status, and a resident of Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, or St. Louis County for at least six months and remain a Minnesota resident for the duration of the project.
-Individuals enrolled in arts-related degree programs are ineligible to apply.
-Past grant recipients with overdue, unaccepted, or falsified final reports are also ineligible.
+To be eligible to apply for this program, you must be at least eighteen years old, a U.S. citizen or have permanent resident status, and be a resident of Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, or St. Louis County for at least six months, and remain a Minnesota resident for the duration of the project.
+Individuals enrolled in arts-related degree programs are INELIGIBLE to apply.

 For complete eligibility requirements, please read the guidelines.